Committeeship

 In most cases, Committeeship continues until the probate grant is approved.
 Then, the appointed administrator or executor will take over and handle the concerned affairs instead of the Committee.

-While a Committee of estate deals with legal, financial, and administrative affairs, a Committee of person is all about handling healthcare and personal care matters.
+While a Committee of estate deals with legal, financial, and administrative affairs, a Committee of a person is all about handling healthcare and personal care matters.

 If your loved one has lost mental capacity without preparing a POA or a representation agreement, you can approach our lawyers to receive Committeeship in Surrey or other BC regions.